lkodinsson/MARS/Fantasy/ItemCrafting.md

 >
 > **Difficulty:** 7

-Spellstones can also be placed into another item, allowing that item to cast spells through the use of that spellstone.
-The primary use for this, is to place spellstones into rings.
-This way you can equip that ring and freeing your hand to perform other tasks.
-Additionally, this would no longer require you to brandish that spellstone before using it.
+Spellstones can also be socketed into another item (such as a ring), allowing that item to cast spells from the spellstone.
 No crafting check is necessary to socket spellstones into other items, however, they will be unusable if the item is already magical or has other spellstones socketed.
-This restriction can be circumvented with the bonus magic effect of [magic stabilization](#magic-stabilization).
+This restriction can be circumvented with the bonus magic effect of [magic stabilization](#magic-stabilization), or by crafting multiple effects onto one spellstone (avoiding the problem entirely).

-Alternatively, multiple magic effects can be placed onto a single spellstone.

 ### Multiple Use Items

 These types of items are very similar to limited use items.
 They even take the same two forms: *potions* and *spellstones*.
 The primary difference is that rather than having a total limited number of uses, these types of items can be used a limited number of times *per day*.
-The cost multipler for this type of item is equal to twice the number of times per day it can be used.
+The cost multiplier for this type of item is equal to twice the number of times per day it can be used.

-Potions are still limited to only one use, however, that is now one use per day.
-These are known as refilling potions.
-All other applications and costs of potions crafted this way remain exactly the same.

-Spellstones function similarly, but with no crafting upper limit on uses per day.
-These are known as fine spellstones, and they now require higher value gemstones.
-The base item cost to create fine spellstones is 10 silver, or a fine gemstone.
+Multiple use potions are called refilling potions and can only be used once per day.
+Spellstones can still be crafted with any number of uses and are called fine spellstones when reusable.
+The base item cost is still 1 silver (or an alchemical base) to create refilling potions, but 10 silver (or a fine gemstone) to create fine spellstones.

 ### Continuous Use Items

 Continuous effects are placed on items that are used or worn.
 Spells used to make these types of items effect either their wearer or the item itself.
 Only spells that require concentration can be chosen.
 These types of items must be attuned to activate their effect.
 The cost multipler for this type of item is 5.

-Typically this effect is placed on articles of clothing, like boots, gloves, cloaks, belts, etc. When crafting this type of item, consider the base item cost to be 1 silver, or access to non-magical clothing.
+Typically this effect is placed on articles of clothing, like boots, gloves, cloaks, belts, etc. The base item cost is 1 silver to create items of this kind on articles of clothing.
 It is likely that this type of craft is performed on existing items, rather than from scratch, but both options are allowed.

 > ##### Continuous Use Item Upgrade Example
 > ___